neondatabase/website/content/docs/guides/prisma-tutorial.md

 ✔ Introspected 2 models and wrote them into prisma/schema.prisma in 1.78s
 ```

-Two models were introspected because of the `Elements` table that existed in the database previously.
+Two models were introspected because of the `Elements` table that existed in the `neondb` database previously.
 Prisma does not yet support introspecting a subset of a database schema, so you cannot introspect an individual table.

 ### View the introspected model